swrjks/swrjks/README.md

 ### what i'm about

-I build things that work in the real world — not just demos.
+I build things that work in the real world, not just demos.
 Currently a 3rd year CSE student obsessed with ML systems, applied security, and shipping fast.

 - 🏆 **7 hackathon wins** · ₹1.35L+ in prizes
-- 🛩️ **ML Intern @ HAL (MCSRDC)** — built trajectory visualizers & ETL pipelines on 90k+ data points
+- 🛩️ **ML Intern @ HAL (MCSRDC)** · built trajectory visualizers & ETL pipelines on 90k+ data points
 - 🎯 **McKinsey Forward** alumnus · Student Achiever Award

 ---